wolfgarbe/WikipediaExport/README.md

 #### Application

-WikipediaEXport is used to process the input datea for [LuceneBench] (https://github.com/wolfgarbe/LuceneBench), a benchmark program to compate the performance of Lucene (a search engine library written in Java, powering the search platforms Solr and Elasticsearch) and SeekStorm (a high-performance search platform written in C#, powering the SeekStorm Search as a Service).
+**WikipediaExport** is used to process the input datea for [LuceneBench](https://github.com/wolfgarbe/LuceneBench), a benchmark program to compare the performance of **Lucene** (a search engine library written in Java, powering the search platforms Solr and Elasticsearch) and **SeekStorm** (a high-performance search platform written in C#, powering the SeekStorm Search as a Service).